Ways of working

 The other themes are:-

 NRW recognise that some stakeholders, such as Non-Governmental Organisations (NGOs), have struggled to put the same time into all of the Area Statements, especially where they cover more than one statement area.
 We also recognise that there were some gaps in our initial stakeholder analysis, such as young people and the need to involve them was raised by our stakeholders at several events.
 Other sectors might not yet see the relevance of our work, so we need to refine ways of targeting key messages that engage other sectors in understanding that the environment underpins everything.
-This is the first iteration of the Area Statement, it is a summary of our conversations to date and an offer for others to continue to work with us to help find solutions.
-For example, we are aware that our engagement with wider sets of stakeholders and communities is something that we need to take forward once this first iteration is published, and we would welcome input and ideas from anyone who can help.
-We are also putting on some free training sessions on asset-based community development and co-production for interested stakeholders and our own staff.

 The Area Statement process will continue to develop year on year as we collectively work together, learn more about the priorities and understand what people can deliver.
 The Area Statement and themes are adaptive and need to be continually revised and improved as we deliver, build more knowledge and evidence, reflect, learn and expand our collective skills and knowledge.